CaffeinatedViper/AWS-IAM-Role-Policy-Validator/README.md

 # AWS IAM Role Policy Validator

-This project provides a Python script that validates AWS IAM Role Policy JSON files and checks for the use of the a single asterisk '*' in the Resource field.
+This project provides a Python script that validates AWS IAM Role Policy JSON files and checks for the use of a single asterisk '*' in the Resource field.
 ## Prerequisites

 Before running the script, ensure you have the following installed: